shlomoa/carousel/docs/CAROUSEL_SPEC.md

 - The demo seeds five sample images from Picsum with captions, alt text, and dimensions.
 - No global state store is required; all component state is local via signals.
 - The `uplevel` component currently emits an `activated` event with no listener—future features may hook into it for navigation.
+- The carousel ships as the `@shlomoa/mat-image-carousel` Angular library and is built with `ng build mat-image-carousel`; `npm run pack:lib` produces a distributable tarball.
-- Unit tests (`npm test`) validate component creation, carousel rendering, and uplevel presence.
+- Unit tests (`npm test`) validate component creation, carousel rendering, and uplevel presence across both the library and demo shell.

 This specification reflects the behaviour of the codebase as of November 2025.